Face Treatments in Tampa Bay

 Dr. Kass has been performing the Hetter Resurfacing Procedure since shortly after the original articles were published.
 Without doubt, Dr. Kass is one of the most experienced physicians in the world with this technique.

-In the hands of an expert such as Dr. Kass, the Hetter Re-surfacing Procedure has produced transformative results for thousands of people who have come to St. Petersburg, Florida from all over the U.S. and from around the world to share in the wonders of this innovative technique.
+In the hands of an expert such as Dr. Kass, the Hetter Re-surfacing Procedure has produced transformative results for thousands of people who have come to Tampa Bay, Florida from all over the U.S. and from around the world to share in the wonders of this innovative technique.

 According to Dr. Kass, no other procedure, nor any type of resurfacing laser (fractional or otherwise), nor any other type of peel, or method of dermabrasion, can achieve the results that he can achieve with the Hetter Resurfacing Procedure.
 In the simplest terms, the Hetter Resurfacing Procedure achieves remarkable, permanent results which are unmatched by any other technique in use today.
 When compared to other, less effective methods, Hetter Peel results are achieved with decreased redness, and markedly reduced down time.